 The online Catalog of U.S. Government Publications is the primary finding tool for historical and current federal publications, with direct links to those available online.
 Pace Law Library selects online depository indexes and maintains databases containing yearly piece-level inventories of all government documents, in all formats, that the Library selects and receives.

-Retrospective materials in the Law Library include CIS Congressional Serial Set microfiche (including the American State Papers) from 1789 to 1970, CIS U.S. Congressional Documents (1970-1980), the U.S. Congressional Serial Set (1981-1996), and House and Senate Hearings, Prints, and Publications (1997-date) from the Federal Depository Library Program.
-The Federal Register and the Code of Federal Regulations are available online from their inception to the present through the Law Library’s subscription to HeinOnline, and are also available online from the U.S. Government Printing Office.
+Retrospective materials in the Law Library include CIS Congressional Serial Set microfiche (including the American State Papers) from 1789 to 1970, CIS U.S. Congressional Documents (1970-1980), the U.S. Congressional Serial Set (1981-1996), and House and Senate Hearings, Prints, and Publications (1997-present) from the Federal Depository Library Program.
+The Federal Register and the Code of Federal Regulations are available online from their inception to the present through the Law Library’s subscription to HeinOnline, and are also available online from the U.S. Government Publishing Office.
 The United States Reports are complete in all editions, supplemented by a substantial run of Records and Briefs and Oral Arguments before the United States Supreme Court, and complete sets of the United States Statutes at Large and the United States Code.

 Each year a zero-based collection review is made.
 The Library selects approximately 17% of U.S. Government Publications.
 Appropriate items will be added to the selection list based on notes compiled during the year.
 These numbers are listed in the Documents Librarian’s calendar when the selection cycle is due.

 Selections are made based upon the Law School curriculum and the community’s needs.
 Guidance is provided by the FDLP’s Suggested Core Collection for Law Libraries, Essential Titles for Public Use in Paper or Other Tangible Format, and the Legal Requirements & Program Regulations of the Federal Depository Library Program, Basic Collection.
 The Federal Depository Library Program’s WEBTech Notes is another valuable tool in making selections.
-Selection profiles and collection development policies for other 17th Congressional District depositories and other law libraries are also examined for guidance.
+Selection profiles and collection development policies for other 17th Congressional District (Where Haub Law is located) depositories and other law libraries are also examined for guidance.

 The collection will be maintained in accordance with the guidelines set out in the Legal Requirements & Program Regulations of the Federal Depository Library Program.